wasienv/wasienv/README.md

 1. `wasienv` is designed to work with **multiple SDKs** versions
 2. `wasienv` is completely focused on the **ergonomics**, exposing very simple to use CLI tools so that projects can adopt it easily.

-We can think of `wasienv` as the merge between Emscripten and the WASI-SDK.
+We can think of `wasienv` as applying the ergonomic ideas from Emscripten to the WASI-SDK